tomasmcguinness/dotnet-passbook/README.md

     PassGenerator generator = new PassGenerator();

-Next, create a PassGeneratorRequest of the type you want.
-At present, EventPassGeneratorRequest and StorePassGeneratorRequest are available.
-Fill out all the mandatory values.
+Next, create a PassGeneratorRequest.
+This is a raw request that gives you the full power to add all the fields necessary for the pass you wish to create.
+Each pass is broken down into several sections.
+Each section is rendered in a different way, based on the style of the pass you are trying to produce.
+For more information on this, please consult Apple's Passbook Programming Guide.
+The example below here will show how to create a very basic boarding pass.

+Since each pass has a set of mandatory data, fill that in first.

-    EventPassGeneratorRequest request = new EventPassGeneratorRequest();
+    PassGeneratorRequest request = new PassGeneratorRequest();
     request.Identifier = "pass.tomsamcguinness.events";
     request.FormatVersion = 1;
     request.SerialNumber = "121212";